junxit/us-congress-bills-110/bill.md

 # H.R.
 3495

-> To establish a National Commission on Children and Disasters, a National Resource Center on Children and Disasters, and for other purposes.
+> To establish a National Commission on Children and Disasters, and for other purposes.

 ## § 1.
 Short title